Are your photographs as good as Chris Chappell's? He suggests plenty of suitable subjects for you this month.

 The Severn Estuary and the Bristol Channel, fed by the River Parrett estuary and the Huntspill Sluice, provide the perfect environment for many wading and dabbling birds.
 In addition to the reserve at Steart Point, there is now the new Steart Marshes project.
 This will be a key area in the Southwest for waders, something we are very lucky to have in the county.
 Huge flocks of small waders, can be seen on the extensive mudflats: oystercatcher, dunlin, ringed plover grey plover, turnstone, sanderling, along with larger birds, such as curlew and black tailed godwits.
 They make an impressive sight when they take flight, changing colour as they turn in the sun.
 Large numbers of shelduck can be seen on the shores and sandbanks, a bulky, distinctive duck in white with green neck and chestnut front, and a bright red bill.
 They probe the mud for small crustaceans, snails and invertebrates.
 Many rarer waders complete the mix, such as ruff, or little ringed plover, but you do require some good optics to see them.
 In addition, birds such as whinchat and wheatear may be found on the tide-line, feeding up on flies before they cross the Channel heading south.
 The best time to arrive is just after high tide, as the birds will fly in as the mudflats are exposed by the receding water.

-Catcott reserve is relatively quiet during the summer, as the main attraction has always revolved around the wintering ducks and waders that arrive when the Lows are flooded.
+Catcott reserve is relatively quiet during the summer, but as autumn comes the wintering ducks and waders will arrive when the Lows are flooded.
 However, the newly restored area (The Fen) just to the south, now has reed beds which have attracted summer visitors reed and sedge warblers this summer, and our resident Cetti's warbler and reed bunting..
-And slightly delayed, there is now an impressive new tower hide.
+The tower hide provides a good view over a reed bed and some open water, home to little grebe, coot and moorhen.
 From here you can see marsh harriers hunting.
 These are rare and spectacular birds and a delight to watch as they turn and weave, looking for prey.
 Peregrine, kestrel and buzzard are also regular visitors.
 The hobby, a small raptor with the same moustache-like facial patterning as a peregrine, will soon leave for Africa.
 Once a rare sight, this summer breeding falcon now breeds across England and Wales.
 In flight it looks quite like a large swift, with curved wings and darting flight.
 Roe deer regularly browse on the fringes of the reserve, happy to feed in sight, but always at a good distance from the nearest human.

 All photographs by Chris Chappell